MUCollective/mucollective.github.io/README.md

 In sum, you only need to touch `_data`, `_posts`, and `assets`. __Hyeok: "If you are touching anything else, it means you are doing something wrong."__

+After your edits, wait for a few minutes and check out [Mu website](https://mucollective.github.io/mucollective.co/) and you should be able to see the updates.

 ## Add a [paper](https://mucollective.github.io/mucollective.co/publications) :page_facing_up:

 The two folders you have to pay attention to are: